Dorit Cypis: Early life and career

 Aya Dorit Cypis was born in Tel Aviv, Israel in 1951.
 In 1958, her family emigrated to Montreal, Canada.
 After exploring sociology at Sir George Williams University, she graduated with degrees in art education and fine art in 1974 from Nova Scotia College of Art and Design, studying with conceptual artists Garry Neill Kennedy and David Askevold.
 In 1977, she completed an MFA at Cal Arts, whose faculty at the time included Michael Asher and John Baldessari; among her early work was the feminist performative video, Exploring Comfort.

-After graduating, Cypis directed Foundation for Art Resources (FAR), a Los Angeles nonprofit that partnered artists with private and public organizations to site art within the city from 1976–2016.
+After graduating, Cypis directed Foundation for Art Resources (FAR), a Los Angeles nonprofit that partnered artists with private and public organizations to site art within the city from 1976 to 2016.
 She exhibited widely, including shows at The Clocktower Gallery, Artists Space and White Columns in New York and LACE in Los Angeles.
 In 1983, she moved to Minneapolis, and joined the faculty at Minneapolis College of Art and Design (1983–8).
 She eventually attracted wider attention for increasingly politicized work that was influenced by cinema, music and dance, with shows at the Whitney Museum, New Museum, SFMOMA, and Walker Art Center, among others.
 She also founded Kulture Klub Collaborative, a project involving artists and homeless teens that bridged creative expression and survival.

 After returning to Los Angeles in 1999, Cypis taught at institutions including USC, CalArts, UCLA, and Otis College of Art and Design until 2018.
 In 2005, she completed a master's degree in Dispute Resolution (MDR) at Pepperdine University and has since worked as a mediator.